-If you find yourself "Disconnected" or "Somewhat Connected", try one or more of these ideas to become more connected:
+lf you find yourself "Disconnected" or "Somewhat Connected", try some of these ideas to become more connected:

-- Fill in the blanks.
-Use the following prompts (or some of your own) to discover or rediscover your partner's innermost feelings.
-"I feel happy when "; "I am afraid of "; "I am afraid of "; "I had more time, I would "; "One of my favorite books is "; "One thing I have never told anyone is "; "I get really embarrassed when "; "My favorite meal is "; - Say "No" to outside activities that take too much time and energy away from your relationship. - Participate in community service or volunteering projects together. - Start having a weekly "date" night. - Plan and dream together.
-Create a list of things you would like to do in your life and share your list with your partner. - Take a class or vacation together. - Find a hobby or activity you can share with one another. - Compliment your partner.
+• Fill in the blanks.
+Use the following prompts (or some of your own) to discover or rediscover your partner's innermost feelings:

+"I feel happy when

+"I am afraid of

+"If I had more time, I would

+"One of my favorite books is

+"One thing I have never told anyone is

+"I get really embarrassed when

+"My favorite meal is

+• Say "No" to outside activities that take too much time and energy away from your relationship.

+• Participate in community service or volunteering projects together.

+0 Start having a weekly "date" night.

+• Plan and dream together.
+Create a list of things you would like to do in your life and share your lists.

+• Take a class or vacation together.

+• Find a hobby or activity you can share with one another.

+• Compliment your partner.

-If you find yourself "Overly Connected" or "Very Connected", try one or more of these ideas to build your independence:
+lf you find yourself "Overly Connected" or "Very Connected", try some of these ideas to build your independence:

-- Maintain, create and nurture friendships with others. - Take a class alone or with friends. - Volunteer for something your partner is not involved with. - Give yourself some alone time walking, jogging, or journaling.
+• Maintain, create and nurture friendships with others.

+• Take a class alone or with friends.

+0 Volunteer for something your partner is not involved with.

+• Give yourself some alone time walking, jogging, or journaling.
 Get to know and like yourself.
 When your tank is full, you'll have more to share with your partner later.

+Αį pply It!

+W rite down the idea(s) you want to apply, and when and how you will do it.